Why Does Wood Pop

 Gas Needs More Space As It Expands Into The Pocket Trapped Inside The Wood.

 And, in these moments, the popping and crackling picks up and increases until the moisture in.
-This is because the moisture in the wood begins to evaporate quickly, while also pushing the moisture out of the wood in the form of more steam.
+As the gas escapes, the fire will emit an audible pop or crack.
 When the wood is burned, combustible gasses will be released.